 Click Next to continue to configure a basic project or click Finish to start with a blank project.

-- If you are configuring a project, specify an existing Cloud Platform Console
+- If you are configuring a project, specify the project ID.
+To view your

-project ID if you have already registered one.
-If not, you can specify a
+If you have not yet registered a project, you can specify a

 temporary name that will be inserted into the project’s